ehoversten/Teaching_Review/javscript/React/REACT.md

 ## What is an `event handler`?

--   Used to detect user interaction and respond to it
+-   Purpose is to detect user or any interaction and respond to it

 ## `React` vs.. `React-DOM..?`